getodk/docs/docs-tech-guide.rst

   .
   $ cd docs

-The rest of the documentation assumes you are in the directory for the repo (the directory containing ``conf.py`` and ``index.rst``).
+The rest of the documentation assumes you are in the directory for the repo
+(the directory containing ``conf.py`` and ``index.rst``).

 .. tip::

   - The ``clone`` command creates a new directory inside the current one.
     So you do not need to create a new `odk-docs` directory first.
-  - As noted above, we recommend a master :file:`odk` directory that holds your virtualenv directory and your git repo in two separate subdirectories.
+  - As noted above,
+    we recommend a master :file:`odk` directory
+    that holds your virtualenv directory and your git repo in two separate subdirectories.
     So you would be in that master :file:`odk` directory when you clone down the repo.
-  - Double check that right folders are in the right places
+  - Double check that the right folders are in the right places

   .. code-block:: none